svakam/covid-19-location/README.md

 - Refactored HttpURLConnection to work with GSON and API call
 - GSON deserializing JSON from API
 - Passing JSON and objects appropriately into template
-- Populating country dropdown menu with countries from API
+- Populating allCountries dropdown menu with countries from API
-- Passing dropdown choice to results page and rendering country's information (country, slug, provinces)
+- Passing dropdown choice to results page and rendering allCountries's information (allCountries, slug, provinces)

 03/23/2020
 - Refactored postmapping to be more RESTful with dropdown choice and /results
 - Successfully accessing endpoint with case information for countries
-- Rendering confirmed/death/recovered cases of user's choice of country on /results
+- Rendering confirmed/death/recovered cases of user's choice of allCountries on /results
 - Began Bootstrap work on index - jumbotron implemented and sized

 03/24/2020